lmcmind85/CircuitPython/README.md

 ### Reflection

-Compacitive touch is simple to implement with Touchh.io and can be good for controls.
+Capacitive touch is simple to implement with Touchh.io and can be good for controls.

 ## CircuitPython_LCD

 ### Description & Code

-The goal is to make a counter on the LCD sceen begin counting when a wire is touched.
+The goal is to make a counter on the LCD screen begin counting when a wire is touched.
 Touching another wire should reverse the counter.

 ```python
 import board